-Jack Doerfler Doerfler 1

-Professor Tolliver

-English 1101

-18 October 2024
+Jack Doerfler Professor Tolliver English 1101 18 October 2024

 When it comes to literacy practices, there are many options as to what can be considered a literacy practice.
 Many times, certain literacy practices impact different people.
-It could be something like a song, a TV show, or writing poetry.
-For me, two of the literacy practices that have had the biggest impact on me are songs and TV shows.
+For me, two of the literacy practices that have had the biggest impact on me are songs and movies.
 Songs have had a huge impact on me growing up because being able to picture them in my head made them a lot more enjoyable to listen to and I could use songs to create my own stories.
 My framework for songs is discourse communities.
-As for TV shows, they've easily become one of the best ways for me to be entertained growing up, and as I got older, I realized the lessons many of them taught me and I realized the true impact they had on me.
-My framework for TV shows is rhetorical situations.
-I'll always love and respect songs and TV shows for the impact they've had on my life and my view on literature.
+As for movies, they've easily become one of the best ways for me to be entertained growing up, and as I got older, I realized the lessons many of them taught me and I realized the true impact they had on me.
+My framework for movies is rhetorical situations.
+I'll always love and respect songs and movies for the impact they've had on my life and my view on literature.